fgarci03/utilitycss/README.md

 Roadmap:
 ============
+The stylesheet is currently being ported to SASS.
+I'm still to young at it, so I'm taking my time to do it.
+It is perfectly usable though, the SCSS files aren't yet on the desired format.
+You are very welcome to help me building a beautifull .scss that produces a clean CSS output!
+(I'm also having some trouble using SASS to minify the .css file...
+Still haven't figured out what exactly.)
 The only goal to this sylesheet is to provide a simple and light set of tools to use on any project.
 Anything can evolve from there.
 There are, although, some features I'm thinking about implementing:
 + Some simple menus (fixed, static, etc);